CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/appengine-instances.md

 ![AppEngine Instances](./media/appengine-instances/ae-instances.png)

-By selecting the AppEngine, you can see:
+By selecting CompuTec AppEngine, you can see:

 ## Configuration Tab